bbriscoe/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 CUBIC runs in three different regions:

-1. The Reno-friendly region, which ensures that CUBIC achieves at least the same throughput as Reno TCP.
+1. The Reno-friendly region, which ensures that CUBIC achieves at least the same throughput as Reno.

 2. The concave region, if CUBIC is not in the Reno-friendly region and *cwnd* is less than *W<sub>max</sub>*.